 Inside the package, customers will find an activation code that is needed to register a customer’s kit to their online account via their Viome login.
 They are also required to answer a health and lifestyle-related questionnaire.
 These responses allow the Viome health team to provide personalized support and health recommendations.
 It is important to note that company’s Terms of Service state that “while this information might point to a possible diagnosis or treatment, it should always be confirmed and supplemented by specific medical and clinical testing results.”

 Both tests require a stool sample (which some customers may find unpleasant), while the “Health Intelligence” test also requires a small blood sample taken from the finger.
-After the samples are taken, customers use the provided postage-paid shipping label to return the samples to Viome’s lab to be analyzed.
+After the blood and stool samples are taken, customers use the provided postage-paid shipping label to return the samples to Viome’s lab to be analyzed.

 Customers receive their results less than 4 weeks after the lab receives the kit.
 Viome analyzes the data using their proprietary AI algorithms which output your health and wellness results and recommendations.
 Results are made available through the company’s website and mobile app.